mattpitkin/GraWIToNStatisticsLectures/stats_part01.md

 * Bernoulli (1713) wondered how the mechanics of deductive logic applied to games of chance could be applied to inductive logic problems
-* Bayes (1763 - postumous) provided an answer (Bayes' formula) to Bernoulli's questions
+* Bayes (1763 - posthumous) provided an answer (Bayes' formula) to Bernoulli's questions
 * Laplace (1812) independently derived Bayes' theorem in the more common form we know today

 Probabilities represent a _plausibility_ or _degree-of-belief_ of a proposition given the evidence at hand.